webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 ## Using Restricted Subscriptions

-When a push subscription has been associated with an application server, the request for push message delivery MUST include a JWT signed by the private key that was used when creating the push subscription.
+When a push subscription has been restricted to an application server, the request for push message delivery MUST include a JWT signed by the private key that corresponds to the public key used when creating the subscription.

 A push service MUST reject a message sent to a restricted push subscription if that message includes no "vapid" authentication or invalid "vapid"